Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 ### Listing files and directories from a directory

-Previously in `azure-storage`, listing a directory didn't provide a built in way to handle pagination, looking as follows.
+Previously in `azure-storage`, there is no built-in way to handle pagination when listing files and directories in a directory.
+Users have to use `continuationToken` to get the next page of result then retrieve the items.

 ```javascript
 const azure = require("azure-storage");